MightyElemental/OpenShareZ/README.md

 # OpenShare
-A java version of ShareX, allowing it to, in theory, run on any system.
+A Java version of ShareX, allowing it to, in theory, run on any system.
+OpenShareZ is specifically being written to run on Arch Linux, and for my personal use.